A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Carla Leigh is the Cisco research chief of staff and program manager in the Emerging Technology and Incubation group at Cisco.
+Carla Leigh is the Cisco research chief of staff and program manager in the Emerging Technology and Incubation Group.
 In this role, she focuses on fostering a strong relationship between Cisco’s global research investments and its technology strategy.
-Her previous roles include leading Cisco’s global intern program, working on Cisco’s global university recruiting strategy and being a systems engineer across data center enterprise sales.
-Carla received her bachelor’s degree in industrial engineering with a minor in engineering leadership from Penn State University.
+Her previous roles include leading Cisco’s global intern program, working on Cisco’s global university recruiting strategy, and being a systems engineer across data center enterprise sales.
+Carla received her bachelor’s degree in industrial engineering with a minor in engineering leadership from the Pennsylvania State University.

 Kathy Lynch, University Director